TonceanRaul/CryptoViewer/README.md

 1. Navigate to the frontend directory.
 2. Run the following commands:

-  npm install
+* npm install
-  npm start
+* npm start

 Backend
 1. Navigate to the backend directory.
 2. Create a .env file in the backend root directory with the following content:
 RAPIDAPI_KEY=your_rapidapi_key_here
 3. Run the backend:

-  cargo run
+* cargo run

 **Notes**

 You'll need a RapidAPI Key to make API calls.

 Add it to the .env file in the backend directory.

 Original frontend and project idea: Adrian Hajdin.
-Backend rewritten in Rust by [Your Name].

 **License**
 This project follows the original license from the Cryptoverse repository.